UummProject/uumm-prototype/support/Deconstructing governance.md

 # Interoperable Adhocracy

-_This is a live document, let us know if you think some hipothesis is incorrect, you have a better idea how to phrase things, use a more accurate terminology, see any error, have insights..._
+_This is a live document, I'll appreciate any idea on how it could be improved_

-## The ideal governance
+##Deconsturcting governance
-For "ideal" I mean the necessary features that a system needs to make the best decisions possible, for whatever the goal is.
+As part of the Uumm project I wanted to distill 'governance' to its bare bones, to later put it together in some sort of tool.
+It was personal exercice I wanted to do to understand the theortical and empirical issues.

+It soon become aparent that 'governance' is a wide concept and very loosley used.
+What I really was trying to understand was Adhocracy.

 ### Meritocracy as a base.
-All the governance models are a supset of Meritocracy, if you understand _merit_ as the feature that defines the right to vote.
+All governance models are a supset of Meritocracy, if you understand _merit_ as the feature that defines the right of an entitity opinion to be considered (vote).

-For a meritocracy to work, the defniniton of merit needs to create incentives towards the system goals.
-It should tell what it gives value to.
-If is defined broadly or incorrectly the system is likely to [fail](http://lesswrong.com/lw/y3/value_is_fragile/) or be gammed.
+For a system to work, the defniniton of merit needs to create incentives towards the system goals.
+Merit should tell what is of value to the system in order to make decisions.
+If is defined broadly or incorrectly the system is likely to have [unintended consequences](http://lesswrong.com/lw/y3/value_is_fragile/) or be gammed.

+In Bitcoin, to change the protocol (vote), the miner needs to secure the network (merit)

+In a small business the right to make decisions (vote) belongs to the owner (merit)

 ### Merit is not a currency
-In rerospective it seems so ovious, but it wasn't that clear before.

 `Merit can't be a medium of exchange`

 If you can trade the merit you end up with a system ruled by the entities that have more economic power.

+It does makes sense, of course, to reward the entities based on its merit.
+Or ideally based on a decision proven to be correct.

+####Reputation
+Reputation systems have a very close correlation to merit.
+You could define reputation as a proven capcity of an entity.

+####Prediction markets
+####Tokens

+### Clear and simple goal
+It is required for merit to be defined accurately

 ### Clear and simple goal
 It is required for merit to be defined accurately